samplchallenges/SAMPL6/pKa_challenge_instructions.md

 #### Prediction Type I - microscopic pKas and related microstates
 Predicting microscopic pKas and related microstate structures.
 Different protonation states and tautomers constitute different microstates.
-- Fill the `typeI_microscopic_pKas_and_microstates.csv` template for all molecules.
+- Fill one `typeI_microscopic_pKas_and_microstates.csv` template for all molecules.
 - For each molecule, report as many microscopic pKas as your method predicts.
 - Record the pair of microstates IDs of microstate structures pairs (protonated HA and deprotonated A) associated with each microscopic pKa.
 To determine the microstate ID for your predicted structure, check the csv files and spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates) that list microscopic species.
-- If your predicted structure is not included in the list, contact us to [make a request for new microstate](mehtap.isik@choderalab.org).
+- If your predicted structure is not included in the list, contact us [to make a request for new microstate](mehtap.isik@choderalab.org).
 See more details in the section below ("A warning about enumerated microstates and requesting the missing microstates").
 - Report microscopic pKa values to two decimal places (e.g. 10.71).
 - Reporting the standard error of the mean (SEM) is optional, but if reported, two decimal places should be provided (e.g. 1.02).
+- For values which you don't have an estimate, leave that cell of the csv table empty.

 #### Prediction Type II - microstate populations as a function of pH
 Predicting the fractional microstate populations between pH interval 2 to 12 with 0.1 pH increments.

-- Fill the `typeII_microstate_fractional_populations.csv` template file for all molecules and microstates you have predictions for.
+- Fill one `typeII_microstate_fractional_populations.csv` template file for all molecules and microstates you have predictions for.
 - For each molecule, report as many microstates as your method predicts.
 - To determine the microstate ID for your predicted microstate populations, check the csv files and spreadsheets in [SAMPL6/physical_properties/pKa/microstates](SAMPL6/physical_properties/pKa/microstates) that list microscopic species.
 - If your predicted structure is not included in the list, contact us to [make a request for new microstate](mehtap.isik@choderalab.org).
 See more details in the section below ("A warning about enumerated microstates and requesting the missing microstates").
 - For each pH, report the *natural logarithm* of the fractional micrstate populations in scientific notation with three decimals of precision (e.g., 1.02e-4). e.g. For a molecule with only two possible microstates A and B `ln(fractional microstate population) = ln(N_A/(N_A+N_B))` where `N_A` and `N_B` represent percentage of microstate populations of A and B.
-At a pH where 90.0% of the molecules are in microstate B and 10.0% of molecules are in state A  `ln(fractional microstate A population) = ln(0.100/(0.100+0.900)) = -2.30E+00`.
+At a pH where 90.0% of the molecules are in microstate B and 10.0% of molecules are in state A  `ln(fractional microstate A population) = ln(0.100/(0.100+0.900)) = -2.30e0`.
-- If your estimate of `fractional microstate population` is 0, thus `ln(fractional microstate population) = ln(0)`, report as `-infinity`.
+- If your estimate of `fractional microstate population` is 0, thus `ln(fractional microstate population) = ln(0)`, report as `-infinity`, but note that attempting to resolve the log-population of low-population states is important for some of the evaluation metrics.
 - Do not report SEM in this submission type in the "Prediction" section for type II submission template.
 It is optional to report it in "Methods" section.
-- For pH value or microstates which you don't have any estimates for, leave the csv table cell empty.
+- For pH values or microstates which you don't have an estimate, leave that cell or line of the csv table empty.

 #### Prediction Type III - macroscopic pKas
 Predicting the value of  macroscopic pKas based between 2 and 12.
 - Fill one `typeIII_macroscopic_pKas.csv` template file for all predicted molecules.
 - For each molecule, report as many macroscopic pKas as your method predicts.
 For each macroscopic pKa create a new line that starts with molecule ID as identifier.
 - Report pKa values to two decimal places (e.g. 10.71).
-- Reporting the standard error of the mean (SEM) is optional, but if reported, two decimal places should be provided (e.g. 1.02).
+- Reporting the standard error of the mean (SEM) is optional, but if it is reported, should be reported to two decimal places (e.g. 1.02).
+- For values for which you don't have an estimate, leave that cell of the csv table empty.

 ## A warning about enumerated microstates and requesting the missing microstates

 A list of microstates and microstate IDs were generated for each molecule to aid parsing of submissions.
-Enumerated list of microstates was not created with the intend to guide computational predictions.
+The enumerated list of microstates was not created with the intent to guide computational predictions.
 It is possible that some relevant microscopic species are missing from these lists.
-If your predicted structure is not already included in the microstates list, contact Mehtap Isik (mehtap.isik@choderalab.org).
+If your predicted microstate is not already included in the microstates list, contact Mehtap Isik (mehtap.isik@choderalab.org).
-Please send us 2D structure depiction and canonical isomeric SMILES of your proposed microstate.
+Please send us a 2D structure depiction and canonical isomeric SMILES of your proposed microstate.
 We will assign a unique microstate ID and include it in the analysis.
+Newly added microstates will also be shared with participants and microstates lists in this repository will be updated.

 Please do not create a microstate ID yourself.
 It is important that challenge organizers assign unique microstate IDs and keep track.